- Standard dashboards, documented on this page

 - Optional: Select tags for the dashboard.

-Import a dashboard
+Import a classic dashboard

 Rename a dashboard